Arboreal locomotion: Gliding and parachuting

 To bridge gaps between trees, many animals such as the flying squirrel have adapted membranes, such as patagia for gliding flight.
 Some animals can slow their descent in the air using a method known as parachuting, such as Rhacophorus (a "flying frog" species) that has adapted toe membranes allowing it to fall more slowly after leaping from trees.

 Limbless climbing

 Many species of snake are highly arboreal, and some have evolved specialized musculature for this habitat.
 While moving in arboreal habitats, snakes move slowly along bare branches using a specialized form of concertina locomotion, but when secondary branches emerge from the branch being moved on, snakes use lateral undulation, a much faster mode.
 As a result, snakes perform best on small perches in cluttered environments, while limbed organisms seem to do best on large perches in uncluttered environments.

-Arboreal animals

-Many species of animals are arboreal, far too many to list individually.
-This list is of prominently or predominantly arboreal species and higher taxa.

 Evolutionary history

 The earliest known climbing tetrapod is the varanopid amniote Eoscansor from the Late Carboniferous (Pennsylvanian) of North America which is clearly specialised with adaptations for grasping, likely onto tree trunks.
 Suminia, a anomodont synapsid from Russia dating to the Late Permian, about 260 million years ago, was also likely a specialised climber.